DanielGriffiths1182/javascript-codewars-archive/README.md

  Write a function numberJoy() which tests if a positive integer n is Harshad and returns True if the product of its digit sum, and its digit sum reversed, equals n.
 Otherwise return False.

-- 34 (Needed assistance, didnt solve on my own) Invert a given list of integer values.
+- 34 Invert a given list of integer values.

-- 35 We need a simple function that determines if a plural is needed or not.
+- 35 "Plural" - We need a simple function that determines if a plural is needed or not.
 It should take a number, and return true if a plural should be used with that number or false if not.
 This would be useful when printing out a string such as 5 minutes, 14 apples, or 1 sun.